-110 years of coffee filters
+The invention of the coffee filters

-Melitta Bentz, mother of filter coffee: inventor and entrepreneur
+Melitta Bentz, mother of filter coffee: Inventor and entrepreneur

-110 years ago, a utility model was registered at the Kaiserliches Patentamt (Imperial Patent Office) in Berlin, which is important in several respects: Firstly, the applicant was one of the first women to have her own invention personally protected.
+In 1908 a utility model was registered at the Kaiserliches Patentamt (Imperial Patent Office) in Berlin, which is important in several respects: Firstly, the applicant was one of the first women to have her own invention personally protected.
 On the other hand, this invention was extremely successful and is still present in practically every household.

-Melitta Bentz (1873-1950), a housewife from Dresden, registered her new coffee filter with the patent office on 20 June 1908.
+Melitta Bentz, a housewife from Dresden, registered her new coffee filter with the patent office on 20 June 1908.
 Until then, coffee was usually brewed by pouring fine coffee powder into hot water and waiting for the powder to settle at the bottom of the pot.
 Or one sifted the mixture.
 But this rarely resulted in clean coffee, because the holes in the sieve were usually either too small and clogged or too large and the set floated mostly back into the cup.
 After this procedure, the coffee was often only lukewarm.
 And the coffee grounds caused an unpleasant aftertaste.

 Coffee filter "Original Melitta No 1"